quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Business-Law_-Text-and-Cases/bltc_part41_28-6_Online_Ban.md

 ---

 #### Consumer Protection in EFT Systems
-Consumers can recover both actual damages (including attorneys' fees and costs) and punitive damages of at least $100 but not more than $1,000 from banks that violate the EFTA.
+Consumers can recover both actual damages (including attorneys' fees and costs) and punitive damages of at least $100 but not more than$1,000 from banks that violate the EFTA.
 If a bank fails to investigate an error in good faith, it may be liable for treble damages.
 :p What remedies are available to consumers if a bank violates the EFTA?
 ??x
-Consumers can recover both actual damages (including attorneys' fees and costs) and punitive damages of at least $100 but not more than $1,000 from banks that violate the EFTA.
+Consumers can recover both actual damages (including attorneys' fees and costs) and punitive damages of at least $100 but not more than$1,000 from banks that violate the EFTA.
 If the bank fails to investigate an error in good faith, it may be liable for treble damages. x??

 ---